gamer-project/gamer/doc/wiki/Runtime-Parameters:-Refinement.md

 Maximum allowed AMR level.
 Do not confuse with the compilation option [[--nlevel | Installation:-Option-List#--nlevel]].
-One can regard `MAX_LEVEL` as a runtime refinement criterion that simply forbids creating any patch above that level, and `NLEVEL-1` is the upper bound of `MAX_LEVEL`.
+One can regard `MAX_LEVEL` as a runtime refinement criterion that simply forbids creating any patch above that level, and `--nlevel - 1` is the upper bound of `MAX_LEVEL`.
     * **Restriction:**